Gaming Mouse DPI Guide – What’s The Best Setting?

 Raymond Sam

-Raymond is the founder of thegamingsetup.com.
-He has a few thousand hours of Dota, Starcraft 1 & 2, Street Fighter, Overwatch, PUBG, Apex Legends and Call of Duty under his belt with the intention of adding several more thousand going forward.
-Over 150 gaming tech reviews and counting!
+Raymond is the founder and editor TheGamingSetup.com.
+He's has reviewed hundreds of mice, keyboards, controllers and other gaming peripherals over the last decade.
+He's been gaming for even longer, playing all kinds of games on all systems with a several thousand hours of DOTA 2, Starcraft , Street Fighter, Smash Bros, Overwatch, Apex Legends and Call of Duty under his belt with the intention of adding several more thousand going forward.

 More from The Gaming Setup

-7 Responses
+16 Responses

 1. Thank you for sharing such an amazing guide.
 As a gamer, I would recommend 1k to 1600 for MMO games, and for a shooter game, 400 would be enough.
 What are your thoughts about it?

 1. I have played stacraft for a long time now and i must say i failed… I have had over 8000 dpi with normal mid windows settings.
 I thought maybe i would just adapt and it would work out.
 The problem with high sensetivity in relation to high dpi settings on your mouse.
 Is the fact that not only does the mouse move over the screen much higher, even when you control it very much like i have, it puts so much pressure on your hand and your hand position.
 Your will dapt sure, but even than your accuracy wont improve at one point.
 Just more stresss on your hand, it will hurt a bit and the reality is even when you have the high consentration on your hand and dominate high dpi on your mouse.
 You just cant hold it and it will slip.
 Now imagine playing any game, like starcraft remastered at a moderate level and even after years/ months you still have problems sometimes to click perfectly.
-I mean sure i can play snipers map> a map which consists on click a+ direct click on the unit to kill it.
+I mean sure i can play snipers map> a map which consists on click a direct click on the unit to kill it.
 So i guess i have some accuracy, but often it still slips, takes concentration away because i need to focus to make the mouse go where it should.
 And even though my precision isnt bad, i think lower would be better.
 The question for me now is how much dpi ?XDD I mean shouldnt i use my gift to control fast dpi ?
 How much low do i go ?

 Either way i think, its a balance about how much pressure you can support with your hand, while not going over board with the dpi.
 Or the question how low or high is reasonable… I think either way i would like to have this bullshit over while just focusing on the gmae, what a pain.
 Earlier at least you just had mouses and picked one…